Rodney Scott (baseball)

-Rodney Darrell Scott (born October 16, 1953), nicknamed "Cool Breeze", is a former infielder in Major League Baseball.
+Rodney Darrell Scott (born October 16, 1953), nicknamed "Cool Breeze", is an American former infielder in Major League Baseball.
 Primarily used as a second baseman and shortstop, Scott also played third base, designated hitter and outfield during his eight-year career.

-Scott was known mostly for his speed and stole 63 bases during the 1980 campaign, which ranked him third in the National League.
-He finished with 205 career stolen bases.
+In 1980, Scott led the National League with 13 triples, and was third in the National League with 63 stoles bases.
+He had 205 career stolen bases.

-Scott was involved in five trades during his career, including three in the span of two weeks.
-From March 19–29 of 1978, Scott would find himself traded from the Montreal Expos to the Texas Rangers, Oakland Athletics, then finally the Chicago Cubs.
-The Cubs then traded Scott back to the Expos by the end of the year.
+Scott was involved in five trades during his career.

 Scott finished his career with the Expos, although he never played any games for them after they signed him as a free agent for the 1983 season.